Lack of study and oversight raises concerns about tear gas | Federal News Network

 A 2014 study funded by the Environmental Protection Agency, the Department of Defense, and the National Academy of Sciences did try to specify levels of tear gas concentrations that can cause irreversible damage or death.

+Furthermore, officials aren’t going out and measuring tear gas concentrations in the streets, Jordt said.

+He said the development of highly concentrated pepper extract resin, or OC, which is deployed in spray cans or canisters, are touted as being safer than the more common version of tear gas — known as CS — but “there is no research backing this up.”

 Thor Eells, executive director of the non-profit National Tactical Officers Association, said in a telephone interview the substances are so safe that even if a police department used its entire inventory at one time, no one would be killed or sustain serious injury.
-Eells has taught tear gas use with a Colorado police department and with Defense Technology.
+Eells has taught tear gas use with a Colorado police department and with Defense Technology, a tear gas manufacturer.

 “An agency will not have enough of the chemical munitions in their current inventory to come even close to being dangerous,” he said.